Frequently Asked Questions

 No, unless it there is a special reason (birthdays, family gatherings etc) and only if it is arranged well in advance.
 It is also your son’s responsibility to arrange a swap with another boarder and then inform his Boarding Master so we can ensure the hostel runs smoothly over the weekend in your son’s absence.

 In the first instance, ring either the Duty Master (09 623 5437) and/or the Duty Matron (09 623 5440).
 If you are unable to contact either of these people, contact his Boarding Master.
 Click here for a list of staff numbers.

-You need to send an email well in advance of your departure date to the Headmasters Secretary, to firstname.lastname@example.org as well as your son's Boarding Master.
+You need to contact the Headmaster’s Secretary well in advance of your departure date via email (firstname.lastname@example.org) as well as your son’s Boarding Master.
 Leave from the School can only be granted by the Headmaster.

 In the first instance contact your son’s Boarding Master.
 If he is unavailable, then you should contact the Director of Boarding.

 Tibbs House offers academic support during the weeknight Prep sessions.
 This tuition service is free of charge to our boarders and occurs in the Quiet Room.
 There are two tutors available each night – one is a Master at Auckland Grammar School and other is one our Gap Tutors.

 There are also several private tutoring agencies in the local area and the Director of Boarding also has a list of Senior School students who offer private tutoring after School hours.